 Presented by current host Ryan Tubridy former anchors Gay Byrne and Pay Kenny will return to the RTE One studio to celebrate the chat show milestone.
-RTE also promise a large gathering of well know Irish personalities to celebrate the five decades of star names and television memories.
+RTE also promises a large gathering of well known Irish personalities to celebrate the five decades of star names and television memories.

 The night will be marked by an eclectic mix of musical acts, comedy and entertainment.
 The audience will also comprise of people who have made The Late Late show the most successful and watched chat show in Ireland over the last 50 years. – RTE say.

-Originally conceived as a short filler programme for the summer schedule in 1962 on the then fledgling Irish broadcaster Telefís Éireann, The Late Late Show has gone on to become an Irish institution and today is still the most popular programme on television in Ireland.
+Originally conceived as a short filler programme for the summer schedule in 1962 on the then-fledgeling Irish broadcaster Telefís Éireann, The Late Late Show has gone on to become an Irish institution and today is still the most popular programme on television in Ireland.

 The Late Late Show is a unique concept in the television world, offering a two hour live show each Friday from September to May comprising a mix of some of the biggest celebrities the world has to offer, mixed with uniquely Irish stories, people and talking points of the day. – RTE add.

-A glance at the past guest list reads like a who’s who of contemporary history: Twiggy (pictured top left), Mother Teresa of Calcutta, Oliver Reid, Frank Carson (pictured top middle), Elton John, U2, President Mary Robinson, Colin Farrell, Bishop Eamon Casey, Terry Keane (pictured top right), Peter Sellers, Bob Geldof, Westlife, Paul Newman (pictured bottom left), Jack Charlton, President Mary McAleese, Jerry Springer, Graham Norton, Take That (pictured bottom middle), Cliff Richard, Sonia O’Sullivan, Rod Stewart, Michael Parkinson (pictured bottom right), Roy Keane… the list goes on and on.
+A glance at the past guest list reads like a who’s who of contemporary history: Twiggy, Mother Teresa of Calcutta, Oliver Reid, Frank Carson, Elton John, U2, President Mary Robinson, Colin Farrell, Bishop Eamon Casey, Terry Keane, Peter Sellers, Bob Geldof, Westlife, Paul Newman, Jack Charlton, President Mary McAleese, Jerry Springer, Graham Norton, Take That (pictured bottom middle), Cliff Richard, Sonia O’Sullivan, Rod Stewart, Michael Parkinson, Roy Keane… the list goes on and on.

-Pat Kenny became host of The Late Late Show in September 1999, taking over from Gay Byrne.
+Pat Kenny became the host of The Late Late Show in September 1999, taking over from Gay Byrne.
 Gay was the programme’s first presenter in 1962, and apart from one season when Frank Hall presented the show while Gay worked with the BBC, it was a continuous run of almost 37 years.
-Gay continues to present special programmes for RTE and has hosts an award winning radio programme across Ireland.
+Gay continues to present special programmes for RTE and has hosted an award-winning radio programme across Ireland.

 The Late Late Show has consistently generated ‘TV magic’ down through the years whether it was launching the careers of singers Ronan Keating, The Corrs, Stephen Gately and comedian Brendan O’Carroll (pictured above, right) or capturing the mood of a nation such as specials to mark September 11th or the Omagh bombing.